A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Introduction

-The main challenge of ephemeral group recommender is how to aggregate individual preferences to represent the group's overall preference.
-That is because members in ephemeral groups are unfamiliar with each other, and each group member may contribute differently to the final decision.
-To solve this problem, earlier studies mainly use heuristics and predefined score aggregate strategies (e.g., least misery \cite{baltrunas2010group}), which fail to achieve satisfactory performance because they show less consideration for the interactions between group members.
-In recent years, some researchers turn to adopt some data-driven strategies, including attentive models \cite{cao2018attentive, vinh2019interact} and graph neural network models \cite{he2020game, zhang2021double}.
-In addition, some methods learn better user preference representation through regularization \cite{sankar2020groupim} and pre-training \cite{zhang2022gbert}.
-However, these methods are mainly guided by user preference information when simulating users’ importance.
-In the real-world group decision-making process, estimating individual users’ importance by using individual preference alone is not enough.
-It may also relate to individual inherent characteristics such as personality \cite{thatcher2003small, planas2015group}.
-Personality is described as “consistent behavior patterns and interpersonal processes originating within the individual”, \cite{burger2011introduction} which helps to infer one’s behavior in an ephemeral group.
-Meanwhile, Ertac et al. \cite{ertac2012personality} find that personality traits can affect group decisions by distinguishing the user roles, which makes personality a key factor in ephemeral group recommender.
-Figure 1 gives an example that illustrates the role of personality in group recommendation.
+On one hand, these methods mainly use user preference information to simulate users’ importance while neglecting individual inherent factors, such as personality.
+Personality is described as “consistent behavior patterns and interpersonal processes originating within the individual”, which has consistently been demonstrated in the related work \citep{abolghasemi2022personality} to aid in inferring individual behavior in the group decision-making process.
+Meanwhile, Santos et al. \cite{santos2011personality} find that personality traits can affect group decisions by distinguishing the user roles, which makes personality a key factor in EGR. \hyperref[figure1]{Fig. 1} gives an example that illustrates the role of personality in group recommendation.
 Imagine that Alice, Bob, and Carl are dining out for the first time and aiming to find a restaurant.
 Alice and Bob are fond of fast food, while Carl prefers slow food.
-Following traditional preference-guided methods (Figure 1. a), fast food would be the final choice since most members are fond of fast food.
-However, the situation changes when considering personality (Figure 1. b).
+Following traditional preference-guided methods (\hyperref[figure1a]{Fig. 1(a)}), fast food would be the final choice since most members are fond of fast food.
+However, the situation changes when considering personality (\hyperref[figure1b]{Fig. 1(b)}).
 Carl is a stubborn person who persists in slow food, while Alice and Bob are easy-going and tolerant.
 Considering Carl's feelings, slow food would be the final choice.
-The group recommendation that combines personality and preference is undoubtedly more in line with the real scenario.
+The EGR that combines personality and preference is undoubtedly more in line with the real scenario.